isomerpages/sla-geoworks/_programmes/Singapore Geospatial Festival/Singapore Geospatial Festival 2024.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Screenshot_2024_11_04_101602.jpg">
 </div>
 <p>Concurrently, SLA facilitators conducted a GeoAdventure activity where
-the participants learnt about geospatial technology and engaged in an outdoor data collection activity.
+the participants explored how geospatial technology empowers our daily lives, with hands-on activities revealing how it shapes the way we navigate and understand our environment.
 Prof Kam from SMU also conducted a hands-on workshop on 'Building Web-Enabled Geospatial Analytics Applications with Shiny'.</p>
 <p></p>